Services recommended by Preditors

 -- By incorporating my suggestions into a thorough rewrite, your manuscript

-will improve dramatically and will compare far more favorably with publisher
+will improve dramatically and will compare far more favorably with publishing

 standards.
 You'll make a more positive impression on publishers and